alt3/Docusaurus.Powershell/Tests/Integration/IndentLineWithOpeningBracket/README.md

 This test ensures that this function:

 - Corrects indentation for lines:
-    - that end with an opening curly bracket
+    - That end with an opening curly bracket
-    - that are not yet indented (at all, first char at position 0)
+    - That are not yet indented at all (first char at position 0)
-    - are indented incorrectly
+    - Are indented incorrectly
 - By comparing indentation of the line below
 - And recalculating indentation if things are amiss

-Required because PlatyPS sometimes gets things wrong when parsing complex code examples like the one below where the line with `It` should have been indented.
+Required because PlatyPS sometimes gets things wrong when parsing complex code examples like the example below where the line with `It` should have been indented.

 ```txt
     ### EXAMPLE 1